Do you struggle with an unsettled baby at night?

 Nearly every time I go back into the bedroom, my little one is drowsy.
 When I pick them up again, there’s a change.
 Less wriggling, less struggling and more snuggling into mama.

 If you haven’t sleep trained, pick them back up and rock them to sleep when you return.
 I used to find it usually took less than 100 rocks to get there.
 Now, I hold her close and feel her press herself into me and know that she’s ready to go to bed.
-I don’t get her to sleep before putting her to bed anymore so she goes back into the crib drowsy.
-A bit of shushing from the door is all it usually takes to settle her for the night.

 What if taking five minutes doesn’t help?